 Biteable Beauty’s Festival Beauty Essentials Roundup

 Amazing Grass Raw Reserve Sachets – let’s face it, food isn’t always that great at festivals and it’s often overpriced.
 These Amazing Grass sachets are ideal for keeping your nutrient intake up.
-They have 25 billion probiotics at time of bottling, along with loads of nutrient rich whole foods including spirulina, chlorella, blue green algae, kelp and sea lettuce.
+They have 25 billion probiotics at the time of bottling, along with loads of nutrient-rich whole foods including spirulina, chlorella, blue-green algae, kelp and sea lettuce.
 The perfect pick-me-up for the morning after the night before.
 I usually opt for Berry Green Superfood when at home, read my post here, but this is more of an all in one as it has probiotics in it so no need to bring a separate supplement!